Hellmuth von Mücke

-Hellmuth von Mücke (21 June 1881 – 30 July 1957) was an Officer of the Kaiserliche Marine, the navy of the German Empire, in the early 20th century and World War I.
+Hellmuth von Mücke (21 June 1881 – 30 July 1957) was an Officer of the Imperial German Navy in the early 20th century and World War I.

 Early life

 Mücke was born on 21 June 1881 in Zwickau, Saxony.
 He was a son of an Army Captain who later joined the Imperial Civil Service.
 At the age of 18, Mücke became a naval cadet and served on the schoolship Charlotte and later the battleship Kaiser Friedrich III.
 He became Leutnant zur See in September 1903 and was posted to the light cruiser Nymphe.
 In 1907, he became first officer of the 3rd Torpedo Boat Reserve Half-Flotilla and a year later a flag lieutenant to the Commander of Scouting Forces.
 He received command of the torpedo boat S.149 in 1910, while simultaneously acting as flag lieutenant for the First Torpedo Boat Flotilla.